ChristopheJacquet/PiFmRds/README.md

 It is based on the FM transmitter created by Oliver Mattos and Oskar Weigl, and later adapted to using DMA by [Richard Hirst](https://github.com/richardghirst).
 Christophe Jacquet adapted it and added the RDS data generator and modulator.
 The transmitter uses the Raspberry Pi's PWM generator to produce VHF signals.

-It is compatible with both the Raspberry Pi 1 (the original one) and the Raspberry Pi 2, 3 and 4.
+It has been verified to be compatible with Raspberry Pi models 1, 2, 3, 4, Zero and Zero 2.

 ![](doc/vfd_display.jpg)